vial-kb/vial-kb.github.io/docs/docs/encoders.md

 - The two switches for the CW and CCW rotary actions both have a center legend of `e`.

 **Top Legend**
-- The top legend denotes the rotary index and action. **NOT the matrix position, or switch index.** This is separate from the matrix, and should not be confused with each other. `Encoder Index, Rotary action (0 = CCW, 1 = CW)`
+- The top legend denotes the rotary index and action. **NOT the matrix position, or switch index.** This is separate from the matrix, and should not be confused with each other. `Encoder Index (0 ->), Rotary action (0 = CCW, 1 = CW)`

 **Clickable button**
-- The bottom 1u switch represents the actual clickable button, and is usually part of the normal matrix, **having a normal index** not related to the actual encoder, but likely which key the encoder replaces, or where it is placed.
+- The bottom 1u switch represents the actual clickable button, and is usually part of the normal matrix, **having a normal index** of where it is placed in the matrix, **not related to the actual encoder**, this can also be shared with the normal key that it replaces physically.

 ### KLE import